colbypainter/mfs-lookup/scenarios.md

 Rewrite the code for Modifiers so I'm not storing the code + modifier in the JSON file.
 That's bad.
-Double-back and handle the HCPCS+REV better (with a separate checkbox) Refactor the zip results to eliminate repetitive code in the rendeR
+Double-back and handle the HCPCS+REV better (with a separate checkbox) Refactor the zip results to eliminate repetitive code in the rendeR Move all the col sizing of the lookup inputs into the components themselves

 DONE
 Add a disclaimer (maybe?) - NOT NEEDED, Per Drema we can link to the tool on the public site where the disclaimer already exists